graalvm/graalvm-demos/native-image/preserve-package/README.md

 ## Native Image Using `-H:Preserve`

-GraalVM for JDK 25 introduces the `-H:Preserve` option.
+GraalVM 25 introduces the `-H:Preserve` option.

 This option lets you instruct the `native-image` tool to keep entire packages, modules, or all classes on the classpath.